NikeHop/UniversalPolicies/README.md

 `python train.py --config ./configs/goto.yaml --datapath ../../data/GOTO/standard_83_4_0_False_demos/dataset_83.pkl --action_space 0`.

-After training the planner will be evaluated over 512 episodes in the corresponding environments.
+After training the planner will be evaluated over 512 episodes in the corresponding environment.
 For that the IVD-models for the action space must exist and the path to the IVD must be specified in `ivd_goto.yaml`.
+To obtain pretrained IVDs see [here](#trained-models) or to train them from scratch see [here](#train-inverse-dynamics-models)

 To train a diffusion planner for each action space separately in the GOTO environment run:

 `bash train_all_action_spaces.sh`.

+By changing the config file we can train the following variations of the diffusion planner:

+- mixed_goto.yaml; train on mixed dataset.
+- mixed_agentid.yaml; train on mixed dataset and condition on agentid.
+- mixed_action_space.yaml; train on mixed dataset and condition on action space encoding.
+- mixed_example.yaml; train on mixed dataset and condition on examples.
+- goto_distractor.yaml; train on standard dataset in GoTo-Distractors environment and condition on agentid.
+- goto_distractor_large.yaml; train on standard dataset in GoTo-Distractors-Large environment and condition on agentid.

 ### Evaluate via the Diffusion Agent